 Also called the Church of Dormition, the Monastery of the Assumption of the Virgin Mary, or “the Monastery,” Hydra’s main cathedral is located in the center of the harbor in the complex underneath the clock tower.

-A nun is said to have arrived on Hydra in 1643 and built a church on this site dedicated to Saint Charalambos.
+A nun from Kythnos is said to have arrived on Hydra in 1643 and funded and built a church on this site dedicated to Saint Charalambos.
 She also built a few cloister cells for nuns.
 After these nuns died, monks took over the premises.
 The original structure was destroyed in 1774 by an earthquake and rebuilt by Venetian architects.
 At this point, the edifice was renamed and dedicated to the Assumption of the Mother of God.
+The premises ceased being a monastery in 1833 and now functions as a church and the seat of the Metropolitan of Hydra, Spetses, and Aegina.

 This Byzantine-style cathedral with its two marble bell towers consists of a three-laned, pillared basilica with cupola and a marble temple.
-Its magnificent interior includes a marble iconostasis, frescoes dating from the 18th century, hundreds of gold and silver icons from the Byzantine period, a golden chandelier, and other elaborate Orthodox decoration.
+Its magnificent interior includes a marble iconostasis, frescoes dating from the 18th century, the miraculous icon of the Virgin Mary of Maliki, relics of Agios Konstandinos of Hydra, hundreds of gold and silver icons from the Byzantine period, a golden chandelier, and other elaborate Orthodox decoration.

 The courtyard houses statues of some of the heroes of the 1821 War of Independence against the Turks, including Admirals Lazaros Koundouriotis and Andreas Miaoulis and Theodoris Kolokotronis (names you can’t spend long on Hydra without hearing).
 Visitors can also see the tomb of Lazaros Kountouriotis and the war memorial from the Balkan wars.